What to Do If You Catch a Cold, Flu, or Virus On a Cruise Ship

 Cruise ships are an environment unlike any other when it comes to the spread of disease.
 You have sometimes as many as 8,000 people from all over the world crammed into a boat together for a week or more.
-That means that each elevator button, hand rail, tongs in the buffet, counter tops are touched thousands of times each day and unfortunately, not everyone is 100% healthy.
+That means that each elevator button, handrail, tongs in the buffet, countertops are touched thousands of times each day.
+Unfortunately, not everyone is 100% healthy.
 While you can protect yourself from others, sometimes it is YOU who is the sick one.
 Here's what to do if you catch a cold while on a cruise ship.

-How to Tell If it is a Cold or Something Else
+How to Tell If it is a Cold, Flu or Something Else

 I’ve cruised enough to have met friends that unfortunately have fallen ill and cruise lines don’t play games with sick passengers.
 A cold though is different than other illnesses such as flu, but sometimes symptoms can be similar.
 The most important thing here is that if you have digestive ailments or fever in addition to cold symptoms make sure to seek immediate medical attention since that could be something more severe.
-If you just have a cold though, make sure you have your Zicam® on hand as that can reduce the duration of the illness when taken at the first signs of a cold.
+To be the best patient, make sure to document your specific symptoms.

 Consider Confining Yourself to Your Cabin